04 Aug Medgar Evers College Nursing Program Review

 With almost three million registered nurses currently working in the United States, the healthcare industry provides some of the most rewarding career opportunities for dedicated, well-trained students.
 If you are interested in medical care and looking for a job position in this high-end field, then being admitted to a reputable school is the first step in becoming a nursing professional.
 Although every university or college comes with its own set of benefits and learning resources, it’s important to find a program that covers more than the basic level of healthcare training while bringing together an experienced and engaging teaching staff.

 Nursing Training at Medgar Evers College

-Founded in the early 1960s after the requests of several community organizations, the Medgar Evers College is the only institution in the history of the Board of Higher Education that was established through active participation of the local community.
+Founded in the early 1960s after requests from several community organizations, Medgar Evers College is the only institution in the history of the Board of Higher Education that was established through the active participation of the local community.
 Named after the civil rights activist who worked to achieve social justice and rescind segregation at the University of Mississippi, the senior college is part of the City University of New York (CUNY) and has over 7,000 students enrolled in a wide range of academic programs.